eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 ## Learning Objectives

-- Modularize event loop by creating the `xps_loop` module
+- Modularize event loop by creating the `xps_loop` module by shifting it out of the main.c file
-- Create a module called `xps_core` which will be the container for everything related to eXpServer
+- Create a module called `xps_core` which will encapsulate all the global data beloinging to eXpServer

 ## Introduction

-In this stage, we will be modularizing the code further by creating two new modules:
+In this stage, we will be modularizing the code further by adding two more modules so that when we add more code, it will be aligned with the overall architecture of eXpServer.

 1. `xps_core` module
 2. `xps_loop` module